Klara Hobza

 -

-Kunst im Wasser Schwimmen ist die Freiheit dieses Sommers, by Saskia Trebing
+Kunst im Wasser: Schwimmen ist die Freiheit dieses Sommers, by Saskia Trebing

 Monopol, 10/2020